sankalpachowdhury/Galaxy-Classification-using-CNN/README.md

 >
 >Softmax layer: No. of units: 3, Activation: Softmax

 The two models are implemented using Keras and Tensorflow.
 The details of model implementations and performances comparison can be found in the [Galaxy_classification_CNN_model_comparisons_26_08_20](https://github.com/sankalpachowdhury/Galaxy-Classification-using-CNN/blob/master/Galaxy-Classification%20CNN%20models/Galaxy_classification_CNN_model_comparisons_26_08_20.ipynb).
-The model trainings are visualized in the colab notebook, which indicates that the *Model 2* performance is much stable than *Model 1*, which validates *Model 2* to be finalized.
-The implementation of *Model 2* has been done in a seperate notebook [Galaxy_classification_CNN_final_model_26_08_20](https://github.com/sankalpachowdhury/Galaxy-Classification-using-CNN/blob/master/Galaxy-Classification%20CNN%20models/Galaxy_classification_CNN_final_model_26_08_20.ipynb).

 # **Training**

+Hyperparameters:

+Minibatch size: 64
+Epochs: 10
+Steps per Epochs : 8

+Optimizer : Adam // RMSProp

+Learning Rate : 0.001

+Loss function : Categorical Cross Entropy

 # **Testing**

 # **Analysis**

+The model trainings are visualized in the colab notebook, which indicates that the *Model 2* performance is much stable than *Model 1*, which validates *Model 2* to be finalized.
+The implementation of *Model 2* has been done in a seperate notebook [Galaxy_classification_CNN_final_model_26_08_20](https://github.com/sankalpachowdhury/Galaxy-Classification-using-CNN/blob/master/Galaxy-Classification%20CNN%20models/Galaxy_classification_CNN_final_model_26_08_20.ipynb).

 # **Reference**
 1. https://blog.galaxyzoo.org/category/paper/